-Welcome to the HTHIC Heritage & Slow TourismLAB.
-The LAB brings together researchers, business owners, professionals and policymakers to explore the varying meanings and practices of Slow and answer the leading question “How to protect and preserve natural and cultural heritage thanks to and despite tourism?”
+You are most welcome in the HTHIC Heritage & Slow TourismLAB.
+The LAB brings together researchers, professionals, policymakers and business owners to explore the varying meanings and practices of Slow and Slowness.

-The Heritage & Slow TourismLAB is brought to you in collaboration with:
+The HTHIC Heritage & Slow TourismLAB is brought to you by Elgin & Co.

 DutchCulture | Centre for international cooperation